Bilberry

 In Elizabethan times, English herbalists referred to bilberries as "wortleberries" and used them to treat diarrhea and stomach complaints.
 American herbalists later combined them with gin to make a diuretic!

-This herb is available in tablets made from the extract and as a dried herb bagged for tea.
+This fruit is available in tablets made from the extract and as a dried herb bagged for tea.
 Sometimes it is combined with leutin to maintain eye health.
 Standardized extracts can be taken 240-600mg per day.
 Studies from the '50's and '60's noted that the effects were greater when combined with beta-carotene which is found in green, yellow and orange vegetables.

 Benefits Of Bilberry